Ferrum College, 2001-2013

 The narrator declares at the very end that if there is a moral to our story, it would be, there aint a woman alive that cant make a man look foolish.
 Although this tale may be one of the silliest ever dramatized by the Jack Tale Players, one that seems intended for pure fun, it does explore issues worth discussing with children and studentsnot only questions about how jokes and satires use exaggeration and overgeneralization, but also ideas about the character types portrayed.
 Each woman is especially clever at exploiting her husbands particular fears or vanities to make him act so incredibly foolish.
 After the Jack Tale Players visited schools in Woodstock, Georgia, in May 2001, the secretary of the Bascomb Elementary PTA wrote, The entire audience was intrigued by your clever ability to combine story/song/staging/dialect and an interesting view of Appalachian heritage.
 She reported that children were eager to check out folktale books in the library (and the Jack Tale Players were invited for a return visit in May 2002).

-When asked why he turned to folktales with female heroes after more than twenty years of dramatizing Jack Tales, Stephenson (who has three daughters) replied,
+When I asked in 2001 why he turned to folktales with female heroes after more than twenty years of dramatizing Jack Tales, Stephenson (who has three daughters) replied,

 A father of girls is always interested in strong female characters.
 You hope all your kids would turn out like Mutsmag, would stand up to people and make right decisions based on what they want out of life rather than what is expected of them.

 Many resources for teachers and students who want to learn more about Appalachian folktales can be found in this web site (see links below), including study guides for tales dramatized by Stephenson, more pictures, and annotated bibliographies that compare related tales available in print, audio recordings, drama, and film.
 One web page contains guidelines written by Cathy Brookshire, a dramatist at James Madison University, correlating Virginia Standards of Learning for K-5 with student activities related to Stephensons adaptations of "Mutsmag" and "Ashpet."
 This study guide provides a good model for integrating study of regional folklore into each area of a required English curriculum.
-Information on the Jack Tale Players can also be obtained from their web site (www2.ferrum.edu/jacktales) or by calling (540) 365-4335.
+Information on the Jack Tale Players can also be obtained from their web site (www2.ferrum.edu/jacktales) and Facebook page The Jack Tales.

 Jack Tale Players Web Site